cockroachlabs/connect-to-serverless/javascript/express/README.md

-# Connection to CockroachDB Serverless using JavaScript and Express
+# Connect to CockroachDB Serverless using JavaScript and Express

 ## How to Run this Code